 Some folks are disturbed by any sort of domestication and/or use of animals and animal inputs, for various reasons.
 There are many farms and gardens that thrive without animal inputs at all, such as Bountiful Gardens in Willitts, California, where folks advocate using one-third of agricultural land for growing plants to build compost, which will replace the nutrients lost to crops.
 Like many of the strategies in this book, this works very well in some circumstances and is impractical in others.

-A growing number of gardeners use only the waste products produced by the humans onsite, namely urine and humanure.
+Some of gardeners use the waste products produced by the humans onsite, namely urine and humanure.
 Urine and humanure are local, basically renewable resources that do not involve the processing, packaging, and transport that even the most benign organic fertilizers require.
 Using human waste is a highly effective yet controversial soil building technique, made less intimidating with just a little information.

 As for feces, also known as humanure, they should be collected and composted in a separate compost pile for a year, after which they can be added to fruit trees or perennials as a mulch.
 Obviously you will get a much higher quality product if you choose a vegetarian, organic diet.
 With some basic precautions such as frequent hand washing and long term composting, our own solid waste can become a free, nutrient rich input to the garden.
 See the resources section for references to more information about integrating human wastes, safely, into your whole system design.